D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 [Introducing Backup Pre-Checks for Backup of Azure VMs](https://azure.microsoft.com/en-us/blog/azure-vm-backup-pre-checks/)

+- Passed:
+This state indicates that your VMs configuration is conducive for successful backups and no corrective action needs to be taken.

+- Warning:
+This state indicates one or more issues in VM’s configuration that might lead to backup failures and provides recommended steps to ensure successful backups.
+Not having the latest VM Agent installed, for example, can cause backups to fail intermittently and falls in this class of issues.

+- Critical:
+This state indicates one or more critical issues in the VM’s configuration that will lead to backup failures and provides required steps to ensure successful backups.
+A network issue caused due to an update to the NSG rules of a VM, for example, will fail backups as it prevents the VM from communicating with the Azure Backup service and falls in this class of issues.

 [What is the Azure Backup service?](https://learn.microsoft.com/en-us/azure/backup/backup-overview)

+The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.

+> What can I back up?

+- On-premises - Back up files, folders, system state WITH mars
+- DPM or Azure Backup Server (MABS) agent to protect on-premises VMs
+- Azure VMs Windows & Linux using backup extensions
+- Azure VMs Windows & Linux files using MARS agent
+- Azure Managed Disks
+- Azure Files shares
+- SQL Server in Azure VMs
+- SAP HANA databases in Azure VMs
+- Azure Database for PostgreSQL servers
+- Azure Blobs
+- Azure Database for PostgreSQL Flexible server
+- Azure Kubernetes service

+---

 [An overview of Azure VM backup](https://learn.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction)

+As part of the backup process, a **snapshot** is taken, and the data is transferred to the Recovery Services vault with no impact on production workloads.

+The snapshot provides different levels of consistency, as described here.

+> Snapshot consistency:

+- Application-consistent (ENABLED BY DEFAULT):
+App-consistent backups capture memory content and pending I/O operations.
+App-consistent snapshots use a VSS writer (or pre/post scripts for Linux) to ensure the consistency of the app data before a backup occurs.

+When you're recovering a VM with an app-consistent snapshot, the VM boots up.

+There's no data corruption or loss.
+The apps start in a consistent state.

+- File-system consistent (ENABLED BY DEFAULT):

+When you're recovering a VM with a file-system consistent snapshot, the VM boots up.

+File-system consistent backups provide consistency by taking a snapshot of all files at the same time.

+Apps need to implement their own "fix-up" mechanism to make sure that restored data is consistent.

+- Crash-consistent (opt-in):

+Azure Backup also takes crash-consistent backups if the VM is not running during backup and when application/file-consistent backups fail.

+Only the data that already exists on the disk at the time of the backup operation is captured and backed up; data in read/write host cache isn't captured.

+**Starts with the VM boot process followed by a disk check to fix corruption errors**.

+---

+> Extensions on Azure VMs:

+For Windows VMs, the `VMSnapshot` extension is installed.
+For Linux VMs, the `VMSnapshotLinux `extension is installed.

+> Encryption of Azure VM backups:

+When you back up Azure VMs with Azure Backup, VMs are encrypted at rest with Storage Service Encryption (SSE).
+Azure Backup can also back up Azure VMs that are encrypted by using Azure Disk Encryption.

+- BEK: BitLocker encryption keys
+- KEK: Azure Key Vault key encryption keys

+Azure Backup supports backup of managed and unmanaged Azure VMs encrypted with BEKs only, or with BEKs together with KEKs.

+Because KEKs and BEKs are backed up, users with the necessary permissions can restore keys and secrets back to the key vault if needed.
+These users can also recover the encrypted VM.

+**The backed-up BEKs (secrets) and KEKs (keys) are encrypted.**

 ---